About King Mojo Records

 Hatchet's debut album and tour was a huge

-on Walnut Street, Pat Armstrong was smiling because his future looked bright with a new
+smiles on Walnut Street, Pat Armstrong was smiling because his future suddenly looked

-In 1981 a devastating tsunami called "Disco" swept over the music
+In 1981 a devastating tsunami

-business sinking airplay for all other types of music, including Southern Rock,
+called "Disco" swept over the music business sinking airplay for all other

 house and look at the record business in the rear-view mirror.